-To minimise water ingress at entrances caused by wind driven rains, through optimal design detailing to reduce the frequency of maintenance.
+To minimise water ingress at lift lobby entrances / lift lobbies integrated with drop-off points caused by wind-driven rains, through optimal design detailing to reduce the frequency of maintenance.

 a.
 Design to raise internal level by at least 100 mm from the external datum.